IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 24.3 - Every child has the right to acquire a nationality.

-> General Comment 28 -- para.
-28. **The obligation of States parties to protect children (art.
+> The obligation of States parties to protect children (art.
 24) should be carried out equally for boys and girls.** States parties should report on measures taken to ensure that girls are treated equally to boys *in education*, in feeding and in *health care*, and provide the Committee with disaggregated data in this respect.
 States parties should eradicate, both through legislation and any other appropriate measures, *all cultural or religious practices which jeopardize the freedom and well-being of female children*.[^110]

 ##### General comment 17